The importance of meal planning in diabetes management

-Whether you do or do not have diabetes, following the food pyramid guidelines is beneficial to your health.
-The food guide pyramid can help you eat a variety of foods while encouraging the right amount of calories and fat.
-The United States Department of Agriculture (USDA) and the US Department of Health and Human Services have prepared the following food pyramid to guide you in selecting foods.
+Whether you do or do not have diabetes, following the Choose My Plate guidelines is beneficial to your health.
+The My Plate plan can help you eat a variety of foods while encouraging the right amount of calories and fat.
+The USDA and the U.S. Department of Health and Human Services have prepared the following food plate to guide you in selecting foods.

-- Green represents vegetables: Vary your vegetables.
-Choose a variety of vegetables, including dark green- and orange-colored kinds, legumes (peas and beans), starchy vegetables, and other vegetables.
+- Vegetables.
+Vary your vegetables.
+Choose a variety of vegetables, including dark green- and orange-colored kinds, legumes (peas and beans), and starchy vegetables.

-- Red represents fruits: Focus on fruits.
+- Fruits.
 Any fruit or 100 percent fruit juice counts as part of the fruit group.
-Fruits may be fresh, canned, frozen, or dried, and may be whole, cut-up, or pureed.
+Fruits may be fresh, canned, frozen, or dried, and may be whole, cut up, or pureed.

-- Purple represents meat and beans: Go lean on protein.
-Choose low fat or lean meats and poultry.
-Vary your protein routine - choose more fish, nuts, seeds, peas, and beans.
+- Protein.
+Go lean on protein.
+Choose low-fat or lean meats and poultry.
+Vary your protein routine—choose more fish, nuts, seeds, peas, and beans.

-To find more information about the Dietary Guidelines for Americans 2005 and to determine the appropriate dietary recommendations for your age, sex, and physical activity level, visit the Online Resources page for the links to the Food Pyramid and 2005 Dietary Guidelines sites.
-Please note that the Food Pyramid is designed for persons over the age of two who do not have chronic health conditions.
+To find more information about the Dietary Guidelines for Americans 2010 and to determine the appropriate dietary recommendations for your age, sex, and physical activity level, visit the Online Resources page for the links to the ChooseMyPlate.gov and 2010 Dietary Guidelines sites.
+Please note that the My Plate plan is designed for people older than age 2 who do not have chronic health conditions.

-Although the Food Pyramid promotes health, including the prevention of diabetes and its complications, the American Diabetes Association (ADA) recommends individualized meal plans for persons with diabetes.
-Persons with diabetes should consult their physicians and registered dietitians (RD) for guidance with meal planning and physical activity.
+Although ChooseMyPlate.gov promotes health, including the prevention of diabetes and its complications, the American Diabetes Association (ADA) recommends individualized meal plans for people with diabetes.
+People with diabetes should consult their health care providers and registered dietitians (RD) for guidance with meal planning and physical activity.

-The number of servings from each food grouping may differ for a person with diabetes, based on his/her recommended treatment plan, diabetic goals, calorie intake, and lifestyle.
-There are many tools available to help you follow a diabetes meal plan, including the food pyramid, exchange lists, and carbohydrate counting.
-Always consult your physician or registered (RD) for dietary recommendations and daily physical exercise requirements for your situation.
+The number of servings from each food grouping may differ for a person with diabetes, based on his or her recommended treatment plan, diabetic goals, calorie intake, and lifestyle.
+There are many tools available to help you follow a diabetes meal plan, including ChooseMyPlate.gov, exchange lists, and carbohydrate counting.
+Always consult your health care provider or RD for dietary recommendations and daily physical exercise requirements for your situation.